blendernc/blendernc/docs/source/install.rst

 Now you can follow the tutorials to import datacubes in Blender.

-Optionally, **but not recommended**, you can link or copy the blendernc folder within the repository (i.e. ``blendernc/blendernc``) to your prefered blender add-on path.
+Optionally, **but not recommended**, you can link or copy the blendernc folder within the repository (i.e. ``blendernc/blendernc``) to your preferred blender add-on path.
 You can get the exact path by running within a Blender Console:

 .. code-block::